-In addition, adequate intakes of potassium that comes from a diet rich in fruits and vegetables may help prevent muscle cramping.
+In addition, adequate intakes of potassium that come from a diet rich in fruits and vegetables may help prevent muscle cramping.
 And a higher intake of magnesium can help calm nerves and anxiety if a deficiency is present - keeping you physically and mentally ready for anything.
-As Rashid puts it, “I feel an overall sense of wellbeing.
+As Rashid puts it, “I feel an overall sense of well-being.
 I feel healthier. ”

 Is Vegan More Sustainable?

 Another common reason, beyond health, that many athletes are looking to eat more vegan foods is for ethical reasons.
 This could be anywhere from the humane treatment of animals to the impact eating meat potentially has on the environment.

 Raising animals for meat and dairy requires a significant amount of resources - land, feed, and water, as well as the amount of labor involved in slaughtering, processing, and distributing these foods.
 Air pollution is another factor, since livestock release gas into the atmosphere through waste (7,8).
 In fact, a report by the United Nations Food and Agriculture Organization implies that animal agriculture accounts for more greenhouse gas emissions than transportation systems (9).